JhonnyJason/thingy-allmodules-sync-output/README.md

 My current developtment style is to develop on my things as [thingies](https://hackmd.io/CWQerPTRR0CrRd-gpKKd-Q).

 This way I could reach all of the thingymodules at one point and automate away the task to add the modules there whenever modules added or removed.
 This is the automation tool for creating these files.
-Also it will assist to have them available in `sources/source/debugmodule`.

 It will scan through all modules available in `sources/source/` of the specified thingy.
 For each module being a module (identified by having a name whichs ends with "module") we will add an import statement